Fast Facts 2022: German Health Care

 - Pros: Choice of many tariffs, choice of doctors and hospitals (generally world-wide, though with some limitations), payment for alternative/natural remedies, higher reimbursements for dental work, reimbursements for vision products.

 - Cons: Each insured person has their own premium, based on the chosen tariff and the insured’s entry age.
 Underwriting can lead to a supplemental premium load if there are any pre-existing medical conditions.

 - Premiums must be paid even if you are ill or are not working due, for instance, to the raising of children.
 There are very few tariffs which will subsidize these events.

 - There can be limits on dental reimbursements in the first years and co-insurance payments are also possible.

 - Switching between the public health scheme and full private health insurance should be carefully considered as you cannot change at will.
 Qualified and independent advice should be sought.

 Also see our article "Health Insurance Options in Germany" for a complete overview of health insurance in Germany.

-All information is provided to the best of our knowledge as of January 2017 but we can give no guarantee for its accuracy or completeness.
+All information is provided to the best of our knowledge as of January 2022, but we are not liable for its accuracy or completeness.